SimpleSurveyProject/SimpleSurvey-Documentation/use-case-fillsOutSurvey.md

  - When all questions have been answered the survey is finished
 ## Activity Diagram

-If you want to take a look at our activity diagram then check out this link: shorturl.at/awGJX
+If you want to take a look at our activity diagram then check out this link: [CLICK HERE](shorturl.at/awGJX)

 ## Alternative Flows